We all start somewhere.

-As I was finishing up the “Pitch Like A Pro” chapter of my freelance writing guide, I realized that my success as a writer in the marketing space could be traced back to a single email pitch – a six email exchange that resulted in $5,600 and 28 articles published on one of the web’s more popular marketing blogs.
+I was thinking about the beginning stages of my career recently, and I realized that much of my success as a writer in the marketing space could be traced back to a single email pitch – a six email exchange that resulted in $5,600 and 28 articles published on one of the web’s more popular marketing blogs.

 While the pitch itself wasn’t perfect, the full exchange is a fantastic example for new and intermediate freelancers wanting to gain traction in a field where they may not have significant experience.
 Today, I’m going to show you the entire exchange, break down why it worked, and show you how to make it work for your business.

 But I’m also going to take it one step further.